acztassi/TSwitchButton/README.md

 ```
 In where "int ASwitchId" is the button ID, and the "TSwitchCommands ACommands" is the same as above.

-Here some samples of how to use callback use:
+Here some samples of how to use callback:

 ```C++
 void ButtonEvent(int ASwitchId, TSwitchCommands ACommands, TSwitchCallback &ACallback)